Increase your portfolio’s value

 In most states, to use PACE for commercial buildings, the owner must obtain consent from the property’s existing mortgage lender.
-To date, over 200 different lenders have consented.
+To date, many PACE lenders have consented.
 These mortgage lenders see the value of PACE because it adds to the value of the building stock that underlies their mortgages.
 Furthermore, a 2015 study showed that PACE increases the value of homes.

 To learn more about how PACE works, see “What is PACE?”